 If a cruise and a French dinner aren't enough for you, you'll be happy to learn that this three-part, full-evening activity is available once again, post-lockdown.
 On the banks of the Seine a table has been reserved for you on the Paris Seine restaurant bateau.
 You dine on a classic meal as the lights of Paris drift by.

 Full and happy, your next stop is the Eiffel Tower, where a skip-the-line ticket gives you priority access to the 2nd Level.
 Finally, you're driven across town to the Moulin Rouge to end the evening taking in the world's most famous cabaret show, with over 100 performers.
 After the show, you are whisked back to the center of Paris, near your hotel.
+Limited availability in September, but there are lots of sailings in October, November & December!

 This tour was fantastic, as was the driver.
 I would highly recommend this tour if you want to see Moulin Rouge.
 The dinner and show along with the convenience of being picked up from our hotel and dropped back to the hotel was well worth the money."